First Person: A First-Timer's Guide to Visiting Washington, D.C. in the Spring

 What to Do

 If you’re lucky enough to visit during the National Cherry Blossom Festival, first and foremost, take in the blooms by walking around the Tidal Basin and National Mall.
-I was unsure if I would actually end up seeing the cherry blossoms because an unseasonably warm winter led to the blooms starting to appear in early March.
-They were on track to reach a record-breaking earliest-ever peak time.
-As a result, the festival even moved the official festival dates up to March 15 – April 15.
-But then an unexpected cold blast happened mid-March.
+I was unsure if I would actually end up seeing the cherry blossoms because an unseasonably warm winter last year led to the blooms starting to appear in early March.
+They were on track to reach a record-breaking earliest-ever peak time, but then an unexpected cold blast happened mid-March.

 After the snow finally melted, the blossoms just started to open up around March 20, and the peak viewing day was March 25.
 They may not have bloomed as boldly as in past years, but they still looked pretty spectacular to this first-timer.
-If you can, make your first trip to D.C. during the spring.
+If you can, make your first trip to D.C. in late March.

 Next, hit the museums.
 You could honestly spend weeks just visiting museums and monuments in D.C.
 Personally, I can get museum-ed out fairly quickly, especially after walking for hours, so I just visited a few.

 I made the rookie mistake of assuming since the museums are mostly all free, I could wait until I arrived in D.C. to research getting tickets.
 While I was lucky to score same-day tickets to the African American Museum of Culture and History, I wasn’t as lucky with passes for the Hirshhorn Museum due to the popularity of the Yayoi Kusama: Infinity Mirrors exhibit.
 If you’re unfamiliar with this exhibit, it showcases the work of the Japanese artist Yayoi Kusama’s sixty-five-year career.
 Visitors can experience six of her mesmerizing Infinity Mirror Rooms and a selection of her other key works.
-If you plan to visit, I highly suggest booking tickets in advance.
-If you miss the exhibit in D.C., you can see it in Seattle at the Seattle Art Museum from June 30 - Sep.
-10 followed by the Broad in Los Angeles through September 17, the Art Gallery of Ontario and the Cleveland Museum of Art and Atlanta's High Museum of Art in 2018.
+If you missed the exhibit in D.C., you can see it in the Art Gallery of Toronto, the Cleveland Museum of Art and Atlanta's High Museum of Art in 2018.

 As a news junkie with a degree in journalism, I had to make time for the Newseum, too.
 This museum is one of the few that isn’t free – adult tickets cost $24.